Neighborhood Outstanding Volunteer/Leadership Award

 - Complete and submit an easy Online Neighborhood Award Nomination Form.

-- A Neighborhood Award Nomination Form can also be downloaded, completed, and mailed with a postmark by the October 14, 2016 deadline to the Office of Neighborhood Services, Attn: RNA Neighborhood Awards Committee, 215 Church Ave SW, Room 312 North, Roanoke, VA 24011.
+- A fillable PDF Neighborhood Award Nomination Form can also be downloaded, completed, and mailed with a postmark by November 18th deadline to the Office of Neighborhood Services, Attn: RNA Neighborhood Awards Committee, 215 Church Ave SW, Room 364 South, Roanoke, VA 24011.

 Complete and return the Nomination Form, accompanied by a description detailing the nominee's activities or contributions to a neighborhood or organization and why he or she should receive the Award.